andrewbolster/nical/README.md

-flask-calendar
+NICal
 ==============

-A calendar using Flask, Jinja and Foundation's Orbit
+A calendar using for NI's interesting events.
+Built with [FullCalendar](http://arshaw.com/fullcalendar)

 ## Requirements

 Only Flask, Foundation framework is included.

-## Run

-`python server.py`